Get in Touch

 Module 11: Configure Power BI Report Filters for Government

 Report filtering is a complex topic because many techniques are available for filtering a Microsoft Power BI report.
-However, with complexity comes control, allowing you to design reports that meet requirements and expectations.
+However, with complexity comes control, allowing you to design reports that meet specific requirements and expectations.
 Some filtering techniques apply at design time, while others are relevant at report consumption time (in reading view).
-What matters is that your report design allows report consumers to intuitively narrow down to the data points that interest them.
+The key is ensuring your report design allows users to intuitively narrow down to the data points of interest.

 Learning Objectives